ThomasTJdev/nim_sqlbuilder/README.md

 The builder will check for NULL values and build a query with them.

 After Nim's update to 0.19.0, the check for NULL values has been removed due to the removal of ``nil``.
-This library's main goal is to allow the user, to insert NULL values into the database again.

-This packages uses Nim's standard packages, e.g. db_postgres, proc to escape qoutes.
+This library's main goal is to allow the user, to insert NULL values into the database again, and ease the creating of queries.

 # Macro generated queries

 The library supports generating the queries with a macro, which improves the performance due to query being generated on compile time.
-The macro generated queries **do not** accept the `genArgs()` - so there's currently not NULL- support.
+The macro generated queries **do not** accept the `genArgs()` and `genArgsColumns()` due to not being available on compile time - so there's currently not NULL-support for macros.

 # NULL values